Wisconsin Timber Rattlers: Awards

-Four players and six managers have won league awards in recognition for their performance with the Foxes/Timber Rattlers.
+Four players and seven managers have won league awards in recognition for their performance with the Foxes/Timber Rattlers.

 No-hitters

 The Timber Rattlers have pitched 14 no-hitters in their franchise history.
 A no-hit game occurs when a pitcher (or pitchers) allows no hits over the course of a game.
 A perfect game, a much rarer feat, occurs when no batters reach base by a hit or any other means, such as a walk, hit by pitch, or error.
 Wisconsin's no-hitters were accomplished by a total of 19 pitchers.
 Nine were complete games pitched by a lone pitcher, and five were combined no-hitters.